- Room 114, 19 Portland Villas, Drake Circus, Plymouth, PL4 8AA

-School of Law, Criminology and Government (Faculty of Business)
+School of Society and Culture (Faculty of Arts, Humanities and Business)

-PhD Law, 'Blackshirts and White Wigs: Reflections on Public Order Law and the Political Activism of the British Union of Fascists' (2014) Plymouth University.
+- PhD Law, 'Blackshirts and White Wigs: Reflections on Public Order Law and the Political Activism of the British Union of Fascists' (2014) Plymouth University.

-MRes History, 'Poverty and the poor law in Plymouth, 1900-1930: Guardians of the poor or guardians of the ratepayers?'
+- MRes History, 'Poverty and the poor law in Plymouth, 1900-1930: Guardians of the poor or guardians of the ratepayers?'
 (2009) Plymouth University.

 My principal research interest is the history of crime and policing in Britain from the nineteenth century to the present day.
 More specifically, this incorporates aspects of public order law in its historical and contemporary form and its continuous relationship with public protest and political activism.
 Of particular interest are the varied uses of police discretion which have had both positive and negative outcomes in public order scenarios.
 This decision making process is important as it effects the way activists (and society more generally) regard and relate to the police and how the media represent them.